Skip to main content

 10th November 1647, Agra Fort

 Aurangzeb had proved himself to be a great warrior.
 Ruthless too.
 The nobles who accompanied him were all gathered at the Diwan E Khas.
 The Emperor ordered the Begum to gift the chieftains gems and coins.
-One by one they came to the court and bowed.
-She from behind her veil had sent them all trays full of gifts.
+One by one, they came to the court and bowed.
+She, from behind her veil, had sent them all trays full of gifts.
 Then came Raja Chattar Sal with his cavalry.
 He bowed to the Begum at court.
 Didn’t look up at the veil.
 She threw her pearl necklace upon his tray of gifts.
 He looked up with his eyes shining.
 Like he had got all the answers he ever sought.
 Jahanara’s cheeks grew hot as he bowed and left.
 The merriment continued.

-That night she had been lost in a dream, a dream of ruling Hind together, with the Raja, and Dara by her side.
-They would together unite all of the Hind under the Imperial banner and no Rajput or Mughal would fight among themselves.
-Stirring her best wine a little she stared in awe at the newly made dome of the Taj.
+That night, she had been lost in a dream, a dream of ruling Hind together with the Raja, and Dara by her side.
+They would together unite all of the Hind under the Imperial banner, and no Rajput or Mughal would fight among themselves.
+Stirring her best wine a little, she stared in awe at the newly made dome of the Taj.
 The white pearl drop as she called it, shone on a moonlit night.
 How she wished she could spend a serene night talking of their forefathers with him.
 Her father was leaving for Shahjahanabad.
 All she knew was that she was leaving behind a lot in Agra.

 1654…

 Probably not.
 Most of them called Dara a heretic.
 Her Father was ill.
 Jahanara tried in vain to write to Aurangzeb on the emperor’s behalf to reconcile before things went out of hand.
-The reply was cold “He will suffer his misdeeds.”
+The reply was cold: “He will suffer his misdeeds.”
 Begum Sahib shed powerless tears.
 First for her brothers, then her ailing father.
 And then for a love lost to fate.
 Power was proving to be mightier than love.

 She had yearned to hear from the Raja.
-She had written to him for a picture of him she might keep in her room.
-A cold and short reply shook her as it said “Will the picture of a Chauhan Prince be worthy in a room of a Mughal Princess?”
+She had written to him for a picture of him that she might keep in her room.
+A cold and short reply shook her as it said, “Will the picture of a Chauhan Prince be worthy in a room of a Mughal Princess?”
 His coldness shunned her as she looked for peace in Sufism.
 Maybe love did wither with time.
 But what about his promises to protect her interests?
 Dara needed him more than ever with danger lurking.

 Around the Autumn of 1657...